|

 the Seven Wonders of the Ancient World.

 Artemisia decided that no expense was to be spared in the building of the tomb.
-She sent messengers to Greece to
+She sent messengers to Greece

-the Temple to Artemis at Ephesus.
-Other famous sculptors such as Bryaxis, Leochares and Timotheus joined him as
+of the Temple to Artemis at Ephesus.
+Other famous sculptors

-well as hundreds of other craftsmen.
+such as Bryaxis, Leochares and Timotheus joined him as well as hundreds of other craftsmen.

 The tomb was erected on a hill overlooking the city.
 The whole structure sat in an enclosed courtyard.
-At the center
+At the

-stone warriors, mounted on horseback, guarded the tomb.
+each corner stone warriors, mounted on horseback, guarded the tomb.

 At the center of the platform was the tomb itself.
 Made mostly of marble, the structure rose as a square, tapering